 #2 – Qualified Opinion

-This type of audit report is given when an auditor is not having confidence about any specific process or transaction, based on which they are not in the position to issue Clean/ Unqualified OpinionUnqualified OpinionAn unqualified opinion is concluded by an auditor appointed by the company after making substantial procedures to check the policies and procedures in place and collected optimum evidence that the organization does not include any material discrepancies or misstatements..
-Qualified Opinion is not acceptable by investors, organizations as it creates a negative impression.
+This type of audit report, an auditor gives when he is not having confidence about any specific process or transaction, based on which they are not in the position to issue Clean/ Unqualified OpinionUnqualified OpinionAn unqualified opinion is concluded by an auditor appointed by the company after making substantial procedures to check the policies and procedures in place and collected optimum evidence that the organization does not include any material discrepancies or misstatements..
+Qualified Opinion is not acceptable by investors and organizations as it creates a negative impression.